zmcdaniel/rspec-testing/readme.md

   * Run `rspec` to run tests
   * Run `rubocop` to lint code

 Take a look at the starter code.
-You'll see blueprints for two different classes within the `src` folder, as well as tests in a `spec` folder for the implementation of these classes.
+You'll see blueprints for two different classes within the `lib` folder, as well as tests in a `spec` folder for the implementation of these classes.

 ##Requirements